-The Contracting States undertake to surrender to each other, in accordance with the rules and conditions laid down in the following articles, persons in the territory of either State who are the subject of proceedings or have been sentenced by the judicial authorities of the other State.

-The Contracting States shall not extradite their own nationals.
-Nationality shall mean the nationality at the time of the commission of the offence for which extradition is requested.
+- Article 41.
+The Contracting Parties undertake to surrender to each other, in accordance with the rules and conditions laid down in the following articles, persons in the territory of either State who are the subject of proceedings or have been sentenced by the judicial authorities of the other State. - Article 42.
+The Contracting Parties shall not extradite their own nationals.
+Nationality shall mean the nationality at the time of commission of the offence for which extradition is requested.

-The requested Party undertakes, however, in so far as it is competent to judge them, to institute proceedings against any of its nationals who, in the territory of the other State, have committed offences which are punishable as crimes or correctional offences in the two States, when it has received from the other Party through the diplomatic channel a request for proceedings accompanied by the files, documents, exhibits and information in its possession.
-The requesting Party shall be informed of the results of the request.
+The requested party undertakes, however, in so far as it is competent to judge them, to institute proceedings against any of its nationals who, in the territory of the other State, have committed offences which are punishable as crimes or correctional offences in the two States, when it has received from the other party through the diplomatic channel a request for proceedings accompanied by the files, documents, exhibits and information in its possession.
+The requesting party shall be informed of the result of its request.

+Article 43.
 The following shall be subject to extradition:

-- 1. Persons against whom proceedings are being taken for crimes or offences punishable under the laws of both Contracting States by at least two years' imprisonment; - 2.
-Persons who, for crimes or offences punishable under the law of the requested State, are sentenced audiatur et altera pars or in default by the courts of the requesting State to at least two months' imprisonment.
+(1) Persons against whom proceedings are being taken for crimes or offences punishable under the laws of both Contracting Parties by at least two years' imprisonment;

+(2) Persons who, for crimes or offences punishable under the law of the requested State, are sentenced audiatur et altera pars or in default by the courts of the requesting State to at least two months' imprisonment.

-Extradition may be refused if the offence in respect of which it is requested is regarded by the requested State as a political offence or as an offence allied to a political offence.
+Article 44.
+Extradition shall not be carried out if the offence in respect of which it is requested is regarded by the requested party as a political offence or as an offence allied to a political offence.